-Whether you’re on the hunt for a new pounder patio or just perusing the beer aisle for something new, Blue Moon’s Mango Wheat is an approachable beer bursting with summer flavor.
+Whether you’re on the hunt for a new patio pounder or just perusing the beer aisle for something new, Blue Moon Mango Wheat is a refreshing beer bursting with summer flavor.

-This award-winning fruit beer first launched in 2016 at Blue Moon’s Denver outpost, and took home the silver medal for Best Fruit Wheat Beer at the Great American Beer Festival.
+This award-winning fruit beer first launched in 2016 at Blue Moon Brewing Company’s Denver outpost, and took home the silver medal for Best Fruit Wheat Beer at the Great American Beer Festival.
 It’s now available year-round in 6-packs and in Blue Moon’s share packs.
+In this Blue Moon Mango Wheat review, I’ll discuss what set this beer apart from its competitors, and how it skyrocketed in popularity.

-Wheat provides a full body and luscious mouthfeel, and also contributes to the hazy color of Blue Moon.
+Wheat provides a full body and luscious mouthfeel, and also contributes to the hazy color of the beer.
 The subtle use of hops lends to a lighter, more refreshing flavor, but preserves the classic foam head.

-Of course, the Mango Wheat wouldn’t be complete without a sugary kick from real mango and honey, which creates a sweeter flavor than the classic, citrus-heavy Blue Moon.
+Of course, the Mango Wheat wouldn’t be complete without a sugary kick from real mango and honey, which creates a sweeter ripe mango flavor that the classic, citrus-heavy Blue Moon doesn’t have.

 Pros and Cons